supersimplesuper/docs/website/docs/security/faq/index.md

 ### Is data always encrypted in transit?

 Yes.
-We enforce https connections to our apps only (http connections will automatically be redirected to https).
+We enforce HTTPS connections to our apps only (HTTP connections will automatically be redirected to HTTPS).
 More detailed information about the supported TLS versions and ciphers we support can be found at https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-security-policy-table.html

 We use the `ELBSecurityPolicy-2016-08` predefined security policy.